AwsamAgbarya/Courses-Notes/University/DeepLearning/Subjects/Deep Reinforcement Learning.md

 Everything we learned so far works in a tabular dynamic programming way.
-This is an intractable way to approximate large environments Board game Go on 19 × 19 board: 3^19×19 ≈ 10172 ^kTFVnUse
+This is an intractable way to approximate large environments Board game Go on 19 × 19 board: 3^19×19 ≈ 10 ^kTFVnUse

 MSE between the truth and our approximation which we can subsequently minimize by finding the gradient for it ^YKy3ZHRX

 Batch based algorithms are obviously unfeasible, thus we perform SGD ^1kWdOCzX

-Problem:
-Unlike Supervised learning, true Q of oru "dataset" is unknown
 Solution:
 Bootstrap your model as a predictor of future models ^ntMHeLjT

-Use function approximators (e.g. neural networks) to generalize Value and Q-Value function, by using replay buffers to collect trajectories of agent interaction with environment and computing discounted reward for all actions in trajectories. thus training the neural network to predict the maximum Q value
+Use function approximators (e.g. neural networks) to generalize Value and Q-Value function, DQN aims to greatly improve and stabilize the training procedure of Q-learning by two mechanisms:

-Our Objective ^iJwZ3W1p
+1. Experience Replay: all the episode steps et are stored in a replay memory D={e1...eT}
+During Q-learning updates, samples are drawn at random from the replay memory and thus one sample could be used multiple times this improves data efficiency, removes correlations in the observation sequences, and smooths over changes in the data distribution

+2. Frozen Target for periodical updates: Q is optimized towards target values that are only periodically updated.
+The Q network is cloned and kept frozen as the optimization target every C steps which makes the training more stable as it overcomes the short-term oscillations Our Objective ^iJwZ3W1p

-Deep Q-Learning ^pFIJyo0M
+Deep Q-Network ^pFIJyo0M

-Deep Policy Gradient ^VtSoSC6j
+Deep Policy Networks ^VtSoSC6j

 Unlike Q-learning based which learns a determinstic value function and infers the policy from it, Policy gradient learns the Policy itself ^BSMBi05m

+It is natural to expect policy-based methods are more useful in the continuous space.
+Because there is an infinite number of actions and (or) states to estimate the values for and hence value-based approaches are way too expensive computationally in the continuous space
-More effective in high-dimensional or continuous spaces and better convergence But does not really learn a value function and cannot evaluate value
+But does not really learn a value function and cannot evaluate value

 Our objective measures the quality of our policy estimation ^TiHS9VEt